tomakazoo/ai-family-blog/src/content/posts/part-01-introduction-to-eda.md

 **Self-contained** - Events carry all the information needed to understand what happened, so consumers don't need to make additional calls to get context.

+> 💡 **Deeper Dive:** For a more philosophical exploration of events as the foundation of system design, see [A Paradigm Shift: Events Before Models](/blog/part-06-advanced-patterns#a-paradigm-shift-events-before-models) in Part 6, where we discuss events as the primary source of truth and models as derived constructs.

 ### Events vs. Messages vs. Commands

 It's important to distinguish between different types of messages in distributed systems: